Customer journey mapping in banking: what it is and how to get started

 How to create a journey map for banking?

 A good journey map goes beyond the touchpoints a customer has with our organization and helps us to understand their lives in a more holistic way.
-In this section we will introduce an example for customer journey mapping in banking; we will look at a few applications of how a journey map can be used to look at the journey of buying a house and applying for a home loan.
+In this section we will introduce an example for customer journey mapping in banking.
+We will look at a few applications of mapping a journey of buying a house and applying for a home loan.